Solving boundary value problems using the shooting method

 Let us begin by considering the generic boundary value problem:

-on \(t \in [a, b]\) with the boundary conditions
+\[\frac{d^2\vec{y}}{dt^2} = f(t,\vec{y},\frac{d\vec{y}}{dt})\]on $t \in [a, b]$ with the boundary conditions

-The stepping schemes considered thus far for second-order differential equations involve a choice of the initial conditions \(y(a)\) and \(y’(a)\).
+\[y(a) = \alpha\] \[y(b) = \beta\]The stepping schemes considered thus far for second-order differential equations involve a choice of the initial conditions $y(a)$ and $y’(a)$.
 If we want to solve the above problem in a initial value problem approach, we can rewrite the above differential equation as below.

-For this equation, we need \(y(a) = \alpha\), which is known.
+\[\frac{dy}{dt} = z\]For this equation, we need $y(a) = \alpha$, which is known.

-\begin{equation} \frac{dz}{dt} = f(t,\vec{y},\frac{d\vec{y}}{dt}) \end{equation} For this equation, we need \(z(a) = \kappa\), where \(\kappa\) is unknown.
-Our goal here is to determine the value of \(\kappa\) with the constrain \(y(b) = \beta\).
+\[\frac{dz}{dt} = f(t,\vec{y},\frac{d\vec{y}}{dt})\]For this equation, we need $z(a) = \kappa$, where $\kappa$ is unknown.
+Our goal here is to determine the value of $\kappa$ with the constrain $y(b) = \beta$.

-For this, we can define a function \(F = F(\kappa)\): \begin{equation} F(\kappa) = y(b) - \beta \end{equation} We have to find \(\kappa\) such that \(F(\kappa)=0\).
+\[F(\kappa) = y(b) - \beta\]We have to find $\kappa$ such that $F(\kappa)=0$.
 This becomes a root finding problem and we know how to solve these problems (see Newton–Raphson method).

-The value of \(\kappa\) is the slope of the y function at \(t=a\).
+The value of $\kappa$ is the slope of the y function at $t=a$.

-The shooting method gives a procedure to iteratively determine this constant A. In other words, we will be applying our modified initial value problem approach (the Runge-Kutta method) to solve the boundary value problems.
+The shooting method gives a procedure to iteratively determine this constant $\kappa$.
+In other words, we will be applying our modified initial value problem approach (the Runge-Kutta method) to solve the boundary value problems.

 Example 1